jeff4/bionotes.github.io/_comp/hst.md

 module Collatz_b where

 -- Original program found at https://haskell.mooc.fi/part1#all-together-now
--- Modified to clarify Functions F- and Variables V-
+-- Modified to clarify functions with a f1_prefix

 -- Function f1_step() accepts any positive integer as input.
 And then outputs the next step -- in the Collatz sequence. e.g., next step of 10 --> 5.
 Next step of 5 --> 16.
 Next step